 We’re “normal” young urbanites trying to live and share a conscientious life while passing on a better world to the children we hope to have one day.
 We’re thrilled to be part of the groundswell of people around the country and the world who are starting to reconnect with their food, realizing how the seemingly simple decision of what we eat can have such a profound impact on other systems that we (and future generations) depend upon.
 Even mainstream scientists and policy experts are increasingly realizing that local, decentralized, ecologically-minded food production is the future of agriculture, and the key to healing a world in which billions of people unnecessarily starve while others eat themselves to death via addictive “cheap” food produced in ways that concurrently ravage the environment.
 These aren’t faceless, nameless people: these are our friends, family, and neighbors.
 This isn’t some other planet we’re talking about: it’s ours, and it’s the only one we’ve got.

-Our ideas aren’t fringe delusions aimed at moving society backwards; they’re part of a growing cutting-edge zeitgeist that is tapping into a more holistic, scientific understanding/appreciation of ecology and how our food production and delivery systems can be thoughtfully “upgraded” to better allow people and communities to thrive (not just be sustainable).
+Our ideas aren’t fringe delusions aimed at moving society backwards; they’re part of a growing cutting-edge zeitgeist that is tapping into a more holistic, scientific understanding/appreciation of ecology and how our food production and delivery systems can be thoughtfully “upgraded” to better allow people and communities to thrive—becoming regenerative not simply sustainable.
 Food is the foundation of every civilization, and we can each make choices (usually at least three times per day) that will determine what our society’s food foundation will look like and what downstream impacts it will have on human health, the economy, and the natural ecosystems that sustain life on earth.

 We have to start planting seeds today to help grow a better tomorrow, rather than solely relying on companies, government agencies, or other people to make the right decisions for us.
-Together, we can reclaim control of our food supply and put it back where it belongs and where it has been for thousands of years previously: in the hands of local farmers and people like you.
-Tyrant Farms is part of our contribution to this growing movement.
-The problem is huge, and we are small, but we’re doing the best we can.
+The problems are large and we are small, but we’re doing the best we can.

 So, pick up your fork, and grab a seat at the table.
 Let’s learn, grow, and eat some great food together!